 If you are one of the unfortunate many who is suffering from neck pain, then you already know how disabling and concerning it may be.

-Neck pain can result a variety of situations:
+Neck pain can result from a variety of situations:

 Since there are so many sensitive structures in the neck, any amount of pain, especially continuous or recurring pain may be a significant cause for concern.